 HLTG 1006 - Landscape Analysis and Planning

 The course is designed to provide a basic understanding of site analysis, customer survey and landscape planning strategies, exploring topics such as scale, plant symbols, plan layout and drafting tools.
-Learners will understand and practice manual drafting and computer-aided design (CAD) as they relate to the landscape planning process using established landscape plan protocol.
+Learners will understand and practice manual drafting as it relates to the landscaping process using established landscape plan protocol.

 HLTG 1014 - Site and Environment Management